 On completion of the programme you should have knowledge and understanding of:

-How research methods are applied to inform on the health of the population (epidemiology) and the management of public health issues
+- How research methods are applied to inform the health of the population (epidemiology) and the management of public health issues

-In addition to enhancing knowledge and understanding we believe our teaching methods with emphasis on feedback and easy access to support strongly support development of the following skills and attributes:
+In addition to enhancing knowledge and understanding we believe our teaching methods with emphasis on feedback and easy access to support strongly promote development of the following skills and attributes:

 You will receive specialist training and training in research methods (both theoretical and applied) in semester one.
 The project will be devised in semester one and data collection, analysis and write-up completed in semester two.
 All students will have a nominated academic supervisor to support their research activity and will have access to research and statistics support through our research clinics system.